 How Tax Haven Works?

 The working can be better understood with a hypothetical case study.
-Say Banana Inc, a big multinational US-based company headquartered in California creating extraordinary income worldwide and fall under the corporate tax bracket of 30% as per US tax codes.
+Say Banana Inc, a giant multinational US-based company headquartered in California, creating extraordinary income worldwide and fall under the corporate tax bracket of 30% as per US tax codes.

 - So Banana Inc has successfully saved itself a 30% tax.